-NO owner of land situate wholly or partially within the No owner of land within boundaries of land held under a pastoral lease or license from the Crown shall be cutitled to recover in any Court any damages. penalty, poundage fees, or expenses for or on account of any trespass on such first-mentioned land by cattle, from or against the owner of any surrounding or adjacent land held under such lease or license; nor shall he impound such cattle so trespassing, unless such first-mentioned land, or the part thereof trespassed on, shall at the time of such trespass be enclosed by a sufficient fence.
-Provided nevertheless, that such trespass shall not be wilful nor malicious.
+28. No owner of land situate wholly or partially within the boundaries of land held under a pastoral lease or license from the Crown shall be entitled to recover in any or license Court any damages, penalty, poundage fees, or expenses trespuss or for or on account of any trespass on such first-mentioned land by cattle from or against the owner of any surrounding or adjacent land held under such lease or license; nor shall be impound such cattle so trespassing, unless such first-mentioned land, or the part thereof trespassed on. shall at the time of such trespass be enclosed by a sufficient fence: Provided, nevertheless, that such trespass shall not be wilful nor malicious.